Acts 16 Lesson

 CONCLUSION

-We will end today’s study with the following scripture from the book of James:
+We will end today’s lesson with the following scripture from the Book of Psalms:

 1) What did today’s Bible study make you think and feel?